ker2x/zymology/README.md

 ------

 * x86-64 only, use Long Mode
-* use Pure64 bootloader from returninfinity, probably
+* use Pure64 bootloader from returninfinity, because i have better things to do when writing a 64 bit OS
 * use nasm, because.
 * use QEMU, because.
 * use newlib, eventually